tapasrastogi2411/Shopify-Backend-Challenge-Summer-2022/README.md

 - Delete Them
 - View a list of them

-An additional feature also needed to be implemented, which is discussed in the next section
+An additional feature was also needed to be implemented, which is discussed in the next section

 ## Features and functionalities completed
 - This application has a fully functioning backend which is able to do all the required basic `CRUD` operations
 - I have implemented a simple plain-vanilla front-end which the user can interact with to test/try out the `Create`, `Read`, and `Delete` functionalities.
 Though the `update` feature is not present on the front-end to view/test, IT IS FULLY FUNCTIONING ON THE BACKEND, which is the requirement

 ## Additional feature
 The `additional feature` I chose to implement is the `Push a button export product data to a CSV` feature, which allows the user to export all the data/items currently in the inventory/database into a CSV file.
-This can be tried/tested either through clicking a link on the frontend or through Postman
+This can be tried/tested either through clicking a link on the frontend, which automatically downloads the CSV file for the user

+## Tools and Technologies Used
+- Node, Express, Javascript, MongoDB (Backend)
+- React (Frontend)
+- Heroku (Deployment)
+- Postman(Testing API endpoints)
+- Windows Terminal :)

+## Setting up the Local Development Environment
+First, you need to install npm (Node package manager) and Node.js.
+Check if they are already installed by running:

+	$ node -v
+	$ npm -v

+If Node.js is not installed, navigate to this website: https://nodejs.dev/learn/how-to-install-nodejs for installation instructions.
+Note that if you are using Mac OS and have homebrew installed as a package manager you can simply install Node.js by doing:

+	$ brew install node

+Installing Node.js automatically installs npm so you don't need to worry about installing it separately!

+Now, to actually build the project first start by cloning  the repo and navigate to the top-level directory:

+	$ git clone git@github.com:tapasrastogi2411/Shopify-Backend-Challenge-Summer-2022.git
+	$ cd Shopify-Backend-Challenge-Summer-2022/

+#### NOTE: At this point, we are reading to start our frontend and backend - But first we need to setup our MongoDB database.
+This requires a few extra steps, so please take note of the following points
+- You HAVE to create a .env file inside the `backend` folder of your cloned repository.
+Create a new file in this folder and simply name it `.env`, with the following content:

+    `MONGO_URI="<mongo_URL>`

+ where <mongo_uri> is your MongoDB Connection URL

+To run the front-end do:

+	$ cd frontend
+	$ npm install
+	$ npm start

+To run the back-end do:

+	$ cd backend
+	$ npm run devStart

+You can now see the frontend running on http://localhost:3000/